-IGL Grants programme: Supporting RCTs to find out what works to increase innovation, support high-growth entrepreneurship and accelerate business growth.
+IGL Grants Programme: Supporting randomised controlled trials to find out what works to increase innovation, support high-growth entrepreneurship and accelerate business growth.

-The main aim of this call is to fund randomised controlled trials that provide evidence on the best approaches to increase innovation, support high-growth entrepreneurship and accelerate business growth.
+The main aim of this call was to fund randomised controlled trials that provide evidence on the best approaches to increase innovation, support high-growth entrepreneurship and accelerate business growth.

 This call for proposals is relevant to:

-- Researchers interested in designing and conducting randomised controlled trials related to innovation, entrepreneurship and business growth.
+- Researchers and academics interested in designing and conducting randomised controlled trials related to innovation, entrepreneurship and business growth.

-To stay up to date on future calls and other IGL news, please sign up to our newsletter.
+To stay up to date on funding calls and other IGL news, please sign up to our newsletter.